Curated expert opinion on intractable contemporary issues

 Global Outlook Articles by Robert Mizo

-Robert Mizo is an Assistant Professor of Political Science and International Relations at the University of Delhi, Kamala Nehru College.
-He holds a PhD from the Department of Political Science, University of Delhi in Climate Change Policy studies.
-His research interests include Climate Change and Security, Climate Change Politics, and International Environmental Politics.
+Robert Mizo is an Assistant Professor of Political Science and International Relations at the University of Delhi, India.
+He holds a PhD in Climate Policy studies.
+His research interests include Climate Change and Security, Climate Politics, Environmental Security, and International Environmental Politics.
 He has published and presented on the above topics at both national and international platforms.
+Robert has recently been a Japan Foundation Indo-Pacific Partnership (JFIPP) Research Fellow based at the Toda Peace Institute, Tokyo.

 Living with the Storm: The Human Cost of Cyclones